 After years of working the festival circuit, Grammy's Goodies has hunkered down at a brick and mortar to continue dishing up Italian mainstays like lasagna, garlic knots, and Sicilian pizza.
 Don't leave without one of the sweet treats baked from the owner's grandmother's recipes.

 Lo Stella is the sister restaurant to the acclaimed original of the same name in Portofino, Italy.
-Don't miss the authentic, ingredient-driven Italian dishes like the octopus and potato appetizer, house-made ravioli with walnut sauce, or desserts made from scratch.
+Don't miss the authentic, ingredient-driven Italian dishes like house-made ravioli with walnut sauce, or the scratch-made desserts.